 2. Keep your boiler clean

-Not an obvious cleaning job – but keeping your boiler dust-free pays dividends in the long run.
-You’ll prevent its tubes and pipes from getting clogged up, hampering its performance and causing higher heating bills.
+It’s not an obvious cleaning job, but keeping your boiler dust-free pays dividends in the long run.
+You’ll prevent its tubes and pipes from getting clogged up, hampering its performance, and causing higher heating bills.

 To prevent dust settling on your boiler, give its outer housing a once-over whenever you clean the house.
-The interior can be taken care of during servicing – another reason to have your boiler serviced regularly by a Gas Safe engineer.
-Never attempt to clean your boiler’s interior yourself.
+You should never try to clean the interior of your boiler yourself, but that will be done during servicing – another reason to have your boiler serviced regularly by a Gas Safe engineer.

 3. Bleed your radiators

-Along with the obvious perk of improving your radiators’ heat efficiency, this minor maintenance task should lead to cheaper bills too.
 To work out if your radiators need bleeding, fire up the heating and see if any take a while to warm up or have cold spots at the top.
-A handy video guide to bleeding your radiators can be found here.

 4. Top up the pressure